oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

       app: sqldev-web
 ~~~

-Only one `replica` was created, which translates to the single pod `sqldev-web-0` in the namespace.
-If you think of replica's as an instance in a RAC database, when you only have one it is easy to route traffic to it.
+Only one *replica* was created, which translates to the single *Pod* `sqldev-web-0` in the *Namespace*.
+If you think of *replica's* as an instance in a RAC database, when you only have one it is easy to route traffic to it.
 However, if you have multiple instances and they can go up and down independently, ensuring High Availability, then you need something to keep track of those "Endpoints" for routing traffic.
-In a RAC, this is the SCAN Listener, in a K8s cluster, this is a **Service**.
+In a RAC, this is the SCAN Listener, in a K8s cluster, this is a *Service*.

-1. Define the **Service** for your application, routing all traffic from port 443 to 8080 (the port the application is listening on).
+1. Define the *Service* for your application, routing all traffic from port 443 to 8080 (the port the application is listening on).

-    The `selector` from your deployment will need to match the `selector` in the service, this is how it knows which **Pods** are valid endpoints:
+    The `selector` from your deployment will need to match the `selector` in the service, this is how it knows which *Pods* are valid endpoints:

     ~~~bash
     <copy>